 Watching what changes

 In order to preserve biodiversity in any area, be it large or small, you first have to know what lives there and what the dynamics are.
 An important part of this is monitoring: systematic counting over the long term.
-‘For some species, like birds or plants, this is relatively easy,’ explains Patrick Jansen, Associate Professor of Resource Ecology, ‘but for others, like mammals that are only active at night or are very shy, this is more complicated.’
+‘For some species, like birds or plants, this is relatively easy,’ explains Patrick Jansen, Associate Professor of Wildlife Ecology & Conservation, ‘but for others, like mammals that are only active at night or are very shy, this is more complicated.’
 That’s why researchers are very happy to have a tool that can observe mammals for them: the camera trap, a digital camera that automatically takes a photo or video when an animal walks by.

 Jansen is the coordinator of CameraTrapLab, a virtual research lab that bundles the expertise of several organisations: alongside Wageningen University & Research, the Netherlands Institute for Ecology (NIOO-KNAW), Utrecht University, the Dutch Mammal Society and others.
 ‘Together, we work on concrete projects looking at a great many different areas,’ Jansen explains.
 ‘But another area that we are particularly focused on is method development.’
 If you work smart, he explains, you can use the camera images to derive very specific information, like how many individuals of a given species there are in a given area, which lets you track how populations are changing over time.

 For example, the projects are producing information about how large ungulates are moving across the Veluwe nature area, what animals eat carrion in the Oostvaardersplassen, and how small and medium-sized mammals are contributing to the spread of ticks.